rur/treetop/README.markdown

     myMux.Handle("/content_a", exec.NewViewHandler(contentA, nav))
     myMux.Handle("/content_b", exec.NewViewHandler(contentB, nav))

-#### Template Executor

-The 'Executor' is responsible for collecting related views, configuring templates and plumbing it all together to produce a `http.Handler` instance for your router.
+Note that `exec := treetop.FileExecutor{}` is responsible for compiling a template tree from your view definitions, plumbing togeather handler functions and exposing a `http.Handler` interface to your application router.

 Example of embedded template blocks in `"base.html"`,